kasparsd/limit-login-attempts/readme.txt

 * Make cookie handling optional again for now -- some people have reported problems with it in 1.5.1
 * Only autoload the necessary option table entries
 * Log time of last lockout for each IP in log; keep track of last increase + last clear for statistics
-* Forward-merged changes from versions 1.5 - 1.5.2
+* Forward-merged changes from versions 1.5 - 1.6.1
-* Move translations to separate directories
+* Move translations to separate directory
 * Updated Swedish translation
 * Updated Bulgarian translation, thanks to Hristo Chakarov
 * Updated Spanish translation, thanks to Marcelo Pedra